ut-ruonan/ECE1512_2024F_ProjectRepo_Manisha_Ruonan/README.md

 ## Key Contributions

-1. **Efficient Training**: The synthetic datasets created with Attention Matching,PAD, and DM allow training with significantly fewer data points.
+1. **Efficient Training**: The synthetic datasets created with Attention Matching, PAD, and DM allow training with significantly fewer data points.
 2. **Cross-Architecture Generalization**: Synthetic datasets are evaluated on different architectures, showcasing their ability to generalize across ConvNet and ResNet models.
 3. **Noise Robustness**: Experiments include synthetic datasets with Gaussian noise to analyze model resilience.